skatenerd/parstache/README.md

 *  Inverted Sections
 *  Lambdas

+## What's with this parser generator thing?
+It's used to generate a function which parses mustache input.
+But you can give it whatever grammar you want to give it.

+####Todo:
+* support nested rules(!!!).
+* make it faster
+* write rules to parse actual EBNF input

-## Parser Generator
+## WHY??

-Todo:  experiment with using a closure to encapsulate "rules" and "remaining program".  extract rule records to own namespace.  support nested rules(!!!).  stop pointing nodes at rule records, instead give them rule names.
+For fun.
+And Because I can.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.